vamsi4845/M2/README.md

 Movement M2 is an ecosystem of Layer 2 technologies for developing L2 smart contracts.

 This repository contains the code and contributor documentation for M2.
-If you would like to learn how to use and develop for the platform, please visit [docs.movementlabs.xyx](docs.movementlabs.xyz).
+If you would like to learn how to use and develop for the platform, please visit [docs.movementlabs.xyz](docs.movementlabs.xyz).

 ## Features